 Accounting records are the records of a firm's financial transactions and current financial position.
 Accounting records are necessary for tax purposes, legal accountability and adequate financial oversight.

 Two Approaches to Keeping Accounting Records

 The first thing to know is that accounting records come in two flavors: single-entry and double-entry.
-Each has its advantages.
-Single-entry bookkeeping is simpler, as you might expect, and may be the appropriate system for a small business owner.
-Double-entry bookkeeping -- again, no surprise -- provides two journal entries for every transaction, a debit entry and a credit entry.
-This is more complicated, of course, but because these two entries must finally balance (hence:"balancing the books"), it gives you a way of catching errors and also makes frauds easier to catch.
+Each has its advantages; single-entry bookkeeping is simpler, as you might expect, and may be the appropriate system for a small business owner.
+Double-entry bookkeeping -- again, no surprise -- provides two journal entries for every transaction, a debit entry, and a credit entry.
+This is more complicated, but because these two entries must finally balance (hence:"balancing the books"), it gives you a way of catching errors and also makes frauds easier to catch.
 Double-entry bookkeeping is the usual standard.

 The Basic Accounting Documents and How They Flow Forward